-As a creative director, copy director and brand strategist, I’ve had the privilege of working on some pretty amazing projects.
+As a copywriter and strategist, I’ve had the privilege of working on some pretty amazing projects.

 R/GA | Walmart Digital Campaigns | Associate Creative Director